 Task type 2 Reading sentences Part 2 You will see 8 sentences on the screen.
 You will have 10 seconds to read each sentence aloud after the tone.
-The library is closed for staff training until 11am.
-Mrs Hill would like to accept the invitation.
-The bus timetable can sometimes change at short notice.
-Thank you for coming to the film club's summer event.
-How easy will it be for students to find accommodation near the university?
-After you have finished making online payments, remember to log out of your account.
-A 'UV Index' reading of 11 indicates an extreme risk of harm from the sun's rays.
-On average there are twice as many applicants for undergraduate degree courses as places available.
-No. of questions in task 8 Testing focus Demonstrating pronunciation and fluency ability at both word and sentence level Advice For questions 1 to 8, you have 10 seconds speaking time.
+1. The library is closed for staff training until 11am.
+2. Mrs Hill would like to accept the invitation.
+3. The bus timetable can sometimes change at short notice.
+4. Thank you for coming to the film club's summer event.
+5. How easy will it be for students to find accommodation near the university?
+6. After you have finished making online payments, remember to log out of your account.
+7. A 'UV Index' reading of 11 indicates an extreme risk of harm No. of questions in a by index reduing of 11 indicates an extreme risk of name from the sun's rays.
+8. On average there are twice as many applicants for undergraduate degree courses as places available. task Testing focus Demonstrating pronunciation and fluency ability at both word and sentence level Advice For questions 1 to 8, you have 10 seconds speaking time.
 Try to read the sentences out loud as naturally as possible.
 You don't need to read each sentence more than once.
 You won't be penalised if you don't use all the time available for this task to read the sentence out loud.
 Preparation Listen to news reports, tutorials, podcasts, talks.
 Listen to the way stress and intonation patterns are used by English speakers and try to reproduce this when practising.
 Listen to what happens with stress and intonation when speakers of English ask questions and try to reproduce this when practising.
 Tip: Record yourself saying simple sentences in English.
 You can use AI or a dictation feature to hear an example of how the sentence is said.
 Compare it to how you said it.
 Listen to the way stress and intonation patterns are used by English speakers and try to reproduce this when practising.